JakeFerrero/Pokedex/README.md

 # Pokedex
-A project that simulates functionality of a Pokedex.
+A web app that simulates the functionality of a Pokedex.
+Built using NextJS and Typescript.

 ## Setup
 1. Install NodeJS